 The applications will be reviewed by the UKEDC Scholarship Panel:

-The final awards will be made at our committee meeting on 4 December 2020.
+The final awards will be made at our committee meeting following the AGM.

 UKEDC Community Grants

 As well as the individual scholarships, the UKEDC is providing two grants of £250 each to support events and projects that help promote equality dancing.
 These can be applied for at any time, but ideally at least 90 days before the event is to be held.
 We will do our best to consider applications made with shorter notice, but we cannot guarantee that we will do so.